 Lanson

 Founded in 1760, Champagne Lanson is one of the oldest houses in the region.
-A year before the end of her reign, Queen Victoria awarded Lanson the Royal Warrant as an official supplier to the Court of England, and the House has retained this ever since.
-It is also the official champagne supplier to the Wimbledon Tennis Championships.
+Today, it is both the official champagne supplier to the Wimbledon Tennis Championships and Rolex Monte-Carlo Masters.

 For over 250 years, Lanson has made the decision to remain true to the original, traditional method and to not practice malolactic fermentation in the winemaking process.
 This choice, guaranteeing freshness and optimizing development of aromas, predestines the cuvées for ageing, enabling them to fully express their rich aromatic profiles.